 Peering out of the window and seeing a neighbour going out with her daughter, for a split second my thoughts went back to my own childhood with my parents, and I found myself wondering whether my neighbour would accomplish great things with her child.

 I understand why my thoughts went back there.
 We may sometimes stop to question whether our parents have got things right for us, and then use those comparisons to quantify where we are in life, how happy we are, or how satisfied we are with our lot.
 Or maybe it has something to do with our less than perfect childhood.

 We innately take our behaviour from our parents, but it’s usually only when we stop to question what we know that we can begin to change what we didn’t like, or what didn’t work for us.
 It’s only when we hear ourselves repeating our mother’s words and we say, ‘I’m turning into my mother’ that we realise that is what we are doing.

 Sometimes it’s not a bad thing, but it’s not always a good thing either.
 It just means we must work harder through our parenting, at finding a place with our own children so that they may write a positive history for themselves.

-Sometimes it’s not always a bad thing, it’s not a good thing either.
-It means we must work harder at finding a place with our own children, so that we rewrite our own history with our children and I believe that matters.
-I think it’s very hard to get everything right and it’s not something we will all achieve, but if our children over the years can see that we have done our best and that our best is good enough then we have achieved greatly.
+It’s very hard to get everything right as a parent and it’s something we may not accomplish, but if our children can see that we have done our best and that our best is good enough, then we will have achieved greatly.

-I believe it’s very important for us to make a positive mark with our children, because what we leave behind will stay with our children for many years, long after we’re gone.
-It will also give them a positive take on their own lives as they go out into the world as we have done before them.
+I believe it’s important for us to make a positive impact on our children.
+What we leave behind will stay with them, long after we’re gone.
+It will also give them a positive view on their own lives as they go out into the world.